 Types of varnish

-Matte varnish: Matte varnish creates a smooth surface and a soft, subtle appearance.
+Matte: Matte varnish creates a smooth surface and a soft, subtle appearance.
 Being a non-reflective surface, it makes text easy to read.
 If you’re looking for a dynamic effect, you’re better off sticking to gloss.
 However, a number of effects are possible with this type of coating.
 Also, like spot UV coating, matte varnish can be spot applied with a high level of precision.

-Satin varnish: A combination of matte and gloss varnishes, satin varnish strikes a balance between medium shine and reliable scuff resistance.
-It is quite discreet and doesn’t draw attention to the fact that some kind of coating has been applied to protect the printed paper/packaging.
+Satin: A combination of matte and gloss varnishes, satin varnish strikes a balance between medium shine and reliable scuff resistance.
+The effect of satin varnish allows for a subtle aesthetic.
+It almost appears like there is no protective coating on the printed medium.

-Advantages and Disadvantages of varnish
+Varnish – Advantages and Disadvantages